newFleet/p2psocketchat/README.md

 # personal Socket chat
-for hobbyist and developers who need a solution that requires async... functions
+for hobbyist and developers who need a backend solution that requires async... functions